sprat/ubuntu-packer/README.md

   many useless drivers and to keep the box size relatively small
 - The VirtualBox Guest additions are installed for best virtualization support.
   Note that they are installed via apt, so they can be upgraded easily.
+- Automatic updates are disabled because it may cause problems during provisioning.
+If you want to enable back the automatic updates, please delete the file `/etc/apt/apt.conf.d/99no-periodic-updates` in the VM.
 - A LVM filesystem is used instead of the legacy one so that the VM hard disks can be easily resized.
 - Since the desktop live CD installation can't be easily automated, we start